Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Introduction of UG 2 + Challenge Track 2

+To gain a more comprehensive understanding over the challenges posed by recognizing actions in the ARID dataset, we examine the performance of four AR models on the ARID, namely I3D \citep{carreira2017quo}, 3D-ResNet-50 \citep{hara2018can}, 3D-ResNeXt-101 \citep{hara2018can}, and SlowOnly \citep{feichtenhofer2019slowfast}.
+We report both the overall top-1 results as well as the top-1 results of each subset of actions (\textit{Singular Person Actions} and \textit{Actions with Objects}), as displayed in Table \ref{table:3-b-ARID_ori_results}.
+The results show that while various models could reach an accuracy of over 70\%, there is a notable gap between the accuracy of action classes with objects and that of singular person actions.
+While singular person actions such as ``running'' and ``walking'' require temporal-based reasoning for classification, actions with objects could be classified via observing particular objects (e.g., a bottle or cup for the action ``drinking''.)
+The gap is therefore more significant for models with poorer temporal-reasoning ability such as I3D. }

 Though the ARID dataset pioneers the investigation of action recognition methods in dark environment, it has its own limitations.
 Compared with current SOTA benchmarks such as Kinetics \citep{kay2017kinetics} and Moments-in-Time \citep{monfort2019moments}, the ARID is of limited scale, especially in terms of the number of videos per class.
 The limited scale of ARID prohibits complex deep learning methods to be trained, owing to a higher risk of overfitting.
 Increasing the dataset scale is an effective solution for such constraint, given that conventional action recognition dataset follows the same development path.
 However, the collection and annotation of dark videos is of high cost, given that there is limited public dark video on any public video platforms.
-Therefore, the strategy of increasing the dataset scale could only bring limited improvement to the dataset.
+Therefore, the strategy of increasing the dataset scale could only bring limited improvement to the dataset. {

 Given the vast availability of videos shot in non-challenging environments, such videos should be fully utilized to train transferable models that could generalize to dark videos.
 To this end, we introduce a comprehensive extension of the ARID dataset: ARID-\textit{plus}, to address the issues of the original ARID dataset, and serve as the datasets for the two sub-challenges of UG2-2.
+Table \ref{table:3-a-ARID_vs_ARID_plus} depicts a brief comparison over ARID and ARID-plus. }